fixxtion1/dsa-lake/Recursion & Backtracking/README.md

 ## Ask these questions to approach a recusive problem:

 ### -> Can i make the input smaller (explicitly)?
+Used in Tree, linked list, and other ...
 Yes -> Expectation Faith Strategy

 Three Steps: